2017 Cyber Fellows

 Summer teaches two graduate level courses on Information Technology Project Management and Cybersecurity Policy at the CMU Heinz School.
 She is also the Technical Sponsor of the CISO Executive Certificate Program, and she helped to develop and teaches for an executive program educating Board of Directors members on cybersecurity oversight.
 She is extremely active in the local community as lead for Cyburgh, PA – an initiative to bring recognition to Pittsburgh as a leader in cybersecurity.
 Summer is also a member of the current Leadership Pittsburgh cohort, which educates current and future leaders on local challenges.

 Preceding his time at DHS, Eric served at the Homeland Security Studies and Analysis Institute (HSSAI), where he authored reports on cyber-physical convergence and on evaluating the efficacy of cybersecurity information sharing, among others.
-He previously held critical infrastructure protection, cybersecurity, and emergency management positions for the District of Columbia and the State of Illinois.
+He previously held critical infrastructure protection, cybersecurity, and emergency management positions in the District of Columbia and the State of Illinois.

 Davis Hake as a policy leader and entrepreneur, has worked across the government and private sector to strengthen our national cybersecurity.
 Currently, he is co-founding a new startup and launching the Center for Strategic and International Studies’ Presidential Cybersecurity Policy Recommendations.
 Previously, he served as Director of Cybersecurity Strategy at Palo Alto Networks, building and sharing the company’s strategy for cybersecurity thought leadership and threats in today’s security landscape.
 Prior to joining Palo Alto Networks, Davis served nearly a decade in the US government across the White House, Homeland Security (DHS), and on Capitol Hill.